mongodb/mongodb-kubernetes-operator/docs/architecture.md

 1. Creates several volumes:

    - `data-volume` which is [persistent](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) and mounts to `/data` on both the server and agent containers.
 Stores server data as well as `automation-mongod.conf` written by the agent and some locks the agent needs.
-   - `automation-config` which is mounted from the previously generated ConfigMap to both the server and agent.
+   - `automation-config` which is mounted from the previously generated `Secret` to both the server and agent.
 Only lives as long as the pod.
    - `healthstatus` which contains the agent's current status.
 This is shared with the `mongod` container where it's used by the pre-stop hook.
 Only lives as long as the pod.

 1. Initiates the MongoDB Agent, which in turn creates the database configuration and launches the `mongod` process according to your [MongoDB resource definition](../deploy/crds/mongodb.com_v1_mongodbcommunity_cr.yaml).